calderonalexis/Resume/README.md

 Responsibilities:

-  - Provide technical support and setting up security cameras, servers, intrusion alarms and others hardware devices.
+  - Provide technical support and set up security cameras, servers, intrusion alarms, and others hardware devices.
   - Travel locally to install(Rack) or troubleshoot camera systems, switches and/or servers, IP phones.
   - Working with Switch 2900 series and Router 1800 series, protocols used VLAN, VTP, STP, OSPF, and focused on network security control.
   - Smart PSS software administration.
   - Site survey plan to implementation and operation of network devices.
-  - Proposal, documentation and advice on improvement services for project implementations.
+  - Proposal, documentation, and advice on improving services for project implementations.

 ### _ACADEMIC QUALIFICATIONS_